Kaweees/chip8/README.md

 <!-- ABOUT THE PROJECT -->

-A ray tracer implementation written in C++20
+An emulator and implementation of the CHIP-8 processor written in C++20

 ### Built With